mt-caret/mizu/README.md

 both Alice and Bob can manually add each other's identities to their contact lists.
-However, if Bob is not aware of Alice, communication can be initiated from Alice by sending a *discovery request* message solely consisting of her identity, encrypted with Bob's public key.
+However, if Bob is not aware of Alice, communication can be initiated from Alice by sending a *discovery request* message solely consisting of her identity encrypted with Bob's public key.
 Bob can then choose to add Alice to his contact list and start communicating.

 ### transport